I'm starting to worry things could get very bad, very soon.

 It's coming for all but the top few percent.
 Not all at once, of course, that will take years, but I think it's already started.

 And it's just everything.
-I use a few different services, eat out a couple of times, and I've spent $100 when that would have been like $40 or $50 dollars a few years ago.
+On a given day I might use a few different services, eat out a couple of times, and suddenly I've spent $100 when that would have been like $40 or $50 dollars a few years ago.

 Putting me aside, I look around at everyone around me and I'm like, how in the hell is anyone affording this?